 In the modern context of digital, border-free and contactless payments, AML and KYC cannot deny their beginnings.
 Many KYC procedures still derive from a time when financial services were stationary.
 Back then, the client had to be physically present in a banking branch to access them.
 Identity verification was a simple matter of seeing the client physically.
 This was usually followed with collating the paper documents and ID with official records.
 The client databases had to be updated manually.

-As part of KYC, users may supply bank account data, social security numbers etc. .
+Users supply bank account data, social security numbers, etc to fulfil the KYC requirements for banks.
 They may also provide hard physical proofs of identity like a valid passport and utility bills (water or electricity bills).
 Should the customer deliberately hand over false information, the reviewing company will have the case investigated.
 This may ultimately lead to legal action.
 Modern technologies help alleviate the human factor.
 AML procedures today are more about lines of code on a server than types of seals on paper documents.

 Yet, in many cases, banks and fintech businesses don’t settle for the state-of-the-art in regulatory tech.
 A KYC Market Report by CEB states that the systems by which banks identify their customers are often outdated.
 With general anti-money laundering technology, the situation gets even worse.

-This is why banks and financial institutions are invited to rethink KYC in the light of modern software solutions and technologies like:
+This is why banks and financial institutions are invited to rethink the KYC requirements for banks in light of modern software solutions and technologies like:

 - Blockchain: Sharing of KYC related data without intermediaries